 Photo Credit: Allen Douglas / Kamloops Blazers

-Logan Stankoven is coming off of his rookie season with the Kamloops Blazers, in which he tallied 29 goals and 19 assists in 59 games.
+Logan Stankoven is a 2021 NHL Draft eligible forward prospect, who hails from Kamloops, British Columbia.
+In his 2019-2020 season, his rookie season in the WHL, he shined with the Kamloops Blazers.
 His performance resulted in him being named the WHL Western Conference Rookie of the Year.
 Unfortunately for the Kamloops, British Columbia native, he did not bring home the WHL Rookie of the Year award (went to Dylan Guenther of Edmonton Oil Kings), but he put up a strong fight.

 D.O.B – February 26, 2003